1. Complete the Application

 All written work is expected to be the candidate’s own original writing.
 Information taken from references or other source documents must be properly attributed.
 Plagiarism may cause the candidate’s application for Fellowship to be terminated.

 All candidates will be notified when they have successfully completed the written section of the examination.
 The candidate must then notify the Vice Chair of Admittance that s/he would like to schedule the exam for the upcoming meeting.

 4. Complete the Oral Examination

 All Candidates for Fellowship who are taking oral examinations at the annual meeting are required to stay in a contracted Academy hotel if they are planning to book a hotel (it is fine to stay with friends/family).

 The objective of the oral examination is to evaluate candidates on their professional competence in solving their patients' problems at a level commensurate with the standards set by the Academy.
 In the case of candidates who are not in clinical practice, standards relevant to the candidate's professional activity will be used.
 Candidates will be examined before the same committee that evaluated the written work.
 To prepare for the oral exam, see the following:

 5. Admittance and Induction

-Upon successful completion of the oral examination, new Fellows are formally presented and welcomed into the fellowship of the Academy by the Academy President during the annual banquet held on Saturday evening of the annual meeting.
+Upon successful completion of the oral examination, new Fellows are welcomed into the fellowship of the Academy by the Academy President during the annual gala held on Saturday evening of the annual meeting.

 As a new Fellow of the American Academy of Optometry you are expected to know and maintain the Responsibilities of Fellowship.